-Adobe, the Adobe logo, Acrobat, Classroom in a Book, Illustrator, InDesign, Photoshop, Adobe Flash, Adobe Flex, PostScript, and PostScript 3 are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Adobe, the Adobe logo, Acrobat, Classroom in a Book, Illustrator, InDesign, Photoshop, Flash, Flex, PostScript, and PostScript 3 are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

-Apple, Mac, and Macintosh are trademarks of Apple, registered in the U.S. and other countries.
-Microsoft, Windows, and Windows XP are trademarks of Microsoft Corporation registered in the U.S. and/or other countries.
+Apple, Mac OS, and Macintosh are trademarks of Apple, registered in the U.S. and other countries.
+Microsoft, Windows, and Windows XP are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
+Wacom and Intuos are trademarks of Wacom Company Ltd. All rights reserved.
 All other trademarks are the property of their respective owners.